openjournals/blog.joss.theoj.org/_posts/2023-10-09-call-for-editors.md

 ## Who can apply

-We welcome applications from potential editors with significant experience in one or more of the following areas: open source software, open science, software engineering, peer-review.
+Applicants should have significant experience in open source software and software engineering, as well as expertise in at least one subject/disciplinary area.
+Prior experience with peer-review and open science practices are also beneficial.

+We are seeking new editors across all research disciplines.
 The JOSS editorial team has a diverse background and there is no requirement for JOSS editors to be working in academia.

 ### Selection process